LumenNoruega/LumenNoruega/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp;***About me***

-I am a programming student with a strong focus on back-end development and blockchain technologies.
-I am highly responsible, assertive, and organized, always eager to learn, innovate, and take on new challenges.
+I have completed my studies in programming, where I primarily focused on back-end development.
+Now, I am on my way to becoming a blockchain developer, training in Solidity, smart contracts, Solana, and Rust.
+I am responsible, assertive, and organized, always eager to learn, innovate, and take on new challenges.

 - 🌱 I’m currently learning:
   - Rust